Construction Carpentry (one-year program)

 The Heating, Ventilation, Air Conditioning, Refrigeration (HVACR) prepares students to test and service air conditioning units, perform electrical, mechanical, and maintenance tasks.
 Students learn about the installation, maintenance, and operation of residential air conditioning and refrigeration systems.
 Principles of air conditioning and refrigeration are explained, including gas expansion and compression, heat transfer, evaporation, condensation, thermostatic control, motors and electrical circuitry.
 Students also learn the basic heat system which includes operating controls, carbon monoxide analysis, service maintenance, and installation.

-Entrepreneurship/Project Management (one-year program)
+Entrepreneurship and Project Management (one-year program)

 Construction Masonry (one-year program)